BOT Office Rebuild

 On the 15th of May 2023 the long-awaited office rebuild began with the demolition of our existing offices.
-For the duration, all of our staff are working in the (fairly cramped) Meeting Room built in 2011 by Future Proof Building with a legacy from Norman Alderson.
+For the duration, all of our staff were working in the (fairly cramped) Meeting Room built in 2011 by Future Proof Building with a legacy from Norman Alderson.

-The rebuild is being funded by legacies from the Late Peter Blood and others and built by Future Proof Building who build timber frame buildings, using local timber where possible, which enables them to produce structures quickly and efficiently with precise detailing, maximum insulation and very energy-efficient buildings that are consistent with passive design principle.
-Huge thanks must go to Darren Thomas of A-Tec Design for designing the building and doing the drawings for the planning application and building control.
-We are truly grateful for his support.
+The rebuild is being funded by legacies from the late Peter Blood and others, and built by Future Proof Building who build timber frame buildings using local timber where possible, which enables them to produce structures quickly and efficiently with precise detailing, maximum insulation and very energy-efficient buildings that are consistent with passive design principle.
+Huge thanks must go to Daren Thomas of A-Tec Design for designing the building and doing the drawings for the planning application and building control.

 We plan to record the building process throughout and will be posting pictures regularly.